sinclairzx81/typebox/readme.md

 ### Custom Formats

 Use the format module to create user defined string formats.
-The format module is used by the Value and TypeCompiler modules only.
 If using Ajv, please refer to the official Ajv format documentation located [here](https://ajv.js.org/guide/formats.html).
+The format module is specific to TypeBox can only be used with the TypeCompiler and Value modules.

 The format module is an optional import.